Biography

 “Drury is a masterful drummer...”
 Stuart Broomer, NYC Jazz Record

-ANDREW DRURY is a drummer, improviser, composer, and bandleader as well as a presenter, producer, educator, and a pioneer of extended techniques for percussion.
-Rooted in a fascination for Jazz and African-diasporic creativity that began in childhood, and further inspired by a nearly decade-long mentorship with the drummer Ed Blackwell, Drury’s work is in the tradition of those who inspired him in that it doesn’t conform to fixed limitations and always explores the infinite.
-Originally from Seattle, he lives in Brooklyn, New York.
+ANDREW DRURY is a drummer, improviser, composer, and bandleader as well as a presenter, producer, educator.
+He is a pioneer of extended techniques for percussion, most notably in the use of drums as a wind instruments.
+Rooted in lifelong fascinations with Nature and African-diasporic creativity and cultivated by a decade-long mentorship with Ed Blackwell, Drury’s work combines a reverence for musical tradition with an openness to the infinite possibility of the moment.
+Originally from the Seattle area, he lives in Brooklyn, New York.

-Over the years he has had the pleasure of playing with great artists, well-known and obscure, including Christine Abdelnour, Kris Davis, Michel Doneda, Mark Dresser, Peter Evans, Satoko Fujii, Charles Gayle, Craig Harris, Wayne Horvitz, Earl Howard, Howard Johnson, Eyvind Kang, Mazen Kerbaj, Ku-umba Frank Lacy, Annea Lockwood, Jessica Lurie, Myra Melford, Butch Morris, Aruán Ortiz, Jay Rodriguez, Tomeka Reid, Stephanie Richards, Roswell Rudd, Elliott Sharp, Wally Shoup, Wadada Leo Smith, Steve Swell, John Tchicai, Reggie Watts, Nate Wooley, and Jack Wright, to name a few.
+Over the years he has had the pleasure of playing with great artists, well-known and obscure, including Christine Abdelnour, Ras Burnett, Taylor Ho Bynum, Nels Cline, Chris Cochrane, Joseph Daley, Kris Davis, Robert Dick, Michel Doneda, Mark Dresser, Peter Evans, Ken Filiano, The Forest, Satoko Fujii, Charles Gayle, Hill Greene, Dick Griffin, Stephanie Griffin, Mary Halvorson, Craig Harris, Wayne Horvitz, Earl Howard, Jason Kao Hwang, Howard Johnson, Eyvind Kang, DoYeon Kim, Mazen Kerbaj, Briggan Krauss, Ku-umba Frank Lacy, Gwen Laster, Ingrid Laubrock, Annea Lockwood, Jessica Lurie, Alexis Marcelo, Brad Mehldau, Myra Melford, Butch Morris, Aruán Ortiz, J. D. Parran, Hernan Jay Rodriguez Sierra, Tomeka Reid, Stephanie Richards, Roswell Rudd, Brandon Seabrook, Elliott Sharp, Wally Shoup, Wadada Leo Smith, Warren Smith, Steve Swell, John Tchicai, Reggie Watts, Nate Wooley, and Jack Wright, to name a few.

 “...his playing nods at masters like former teacher Ed Blackwell, Steve McCall and Max Roach—clearly the work of a consummate improvising composer.”